 In September 2011, Akbank started adapting an Enterprise Risk Management (ERM) Framework project to implement a new ERM platform using software developed by Algorithmics.
 The ERM framework is designed to help the Bank to derive business value while meeting regulatory compliance requirements.
 The project includes implementation of credit risk, market risk, asset and liability management, liquidity risk, operational risk, and risk integration and risk panel modules.
-Implementing the Credit Risk Standard Method module was completed in July 2012 and all associated regulatory reports are now produced via the ERM tool; implementation of the Market Risk module was started in December 2011 and is expected to be finished in October 2012; and implementation of the Anti-Money Laundering module was started in July 2012 and is expected to be finished in February 2013.
+Implementing the Credit Risk Standard Method module was completed in July 2012 and all associated regulatory reports are now produced via the ERM tool; implementation of the Market Risk module was started in December 2011 and was finished in November 2012; and implementation of the Operational Risk Module was started in September 2012 and is expected to be finished in June 2013.
 All remaining modules are due to be implemented by 2014.
 The new ERM Framework will have all components that help the Bank to manage risk and is intended both to improve value to the business while at the same time meeting regulatory compliance requirements.
 During implementation, the existing processes will continue to be run in parallel to benchmark the accuracy and reliability of the new system.